Spectrum of Engineering Sciences

 https://sesjournal.com/index.php/1

 <p>Spectrum of Engineering Sciences (SEC), is a refereed research platform with a strong international focus.
 It is open-access, online, editorial-reviewed (blind), peer-reviewed (double-blind), and Quarterly Research journal (with continuous publications strategy).The main focus of the Spectrum of engineering sciences is to publish original research and review articles centred around the Computer science and Engineering Science and Lunched by the SOCIOLOGY EDUCATIONAL NEXUS RESEARCH INSTITUTE (SME-PV).This international focus is designed to attract authors and readers from diverse backgrounds.
-At the Ses, we believe that including multiple academic disciplines helps pool the knowledge from two or more fields of study to handle better-suited problems by finding solutions established on new understandings.</p>SOCIOLOGY EDUCATIONAL NEXUS RESEARCH INSTITUTEen-USSpectrum of Engineering Sciences3007-312XDESIGN & IMPLEMENTATION OF SMART GRID USING CELLULAR NETWORKS AS ITS AMI BACKBONE
+At the Ses, we believe that including multiple academic disciplines helps pool the knowledge from two or more fields of study to handle better-suited problems by finding solutions established on new understandings.</p>SOCIOLOGY EDUCATIONAL NEXUS RESEARCH INSTITUTEen-USSpectrum of Engineering Sciences3007-312XA DEEP LEARNING APPROACH TO PCOS DIAGNOSIS: TWO-STREAM CNN WITH TRANSFORMER ATTENTION MECHANISM

 Copyright (c) 2025